kazu-pl/novel-ui/README.md

 Found [here](https://stackoverflow.com/a/60351942)

-# Error `est environment jest-environment-jsdom cannot be found.
+# Error `Jest environment jest-environment-jsdom cannot be found.
 Make sure the testEnvironment configuration option points to an existing node module.`:

 If you run `yarn test` which is just: